YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-04-14-naive-bayes.markdown

 ### Why Bayes?
 We apply Bayes' theorem in the classfier's decision rule.
+Naive Bayes can be trained very efficiently.
+With a single pass over the training data, it computes the conditional probability distribution of each feature given each label.
+For prediction, it applies Bayes’ theorem to compute the conditional probability distribution of each label given an observation.
 ### Why Classifiers?
 NBC classify, meaning it predicts which set of categories a new observation belongs.